paultongyoo/churn-model-evaluation-platform/README.md

          * `wait-for-services.sh`: Used to wait for [Platform ECS Services](#platform-ecs-services) to become available via ALB before returning UI URLs to user
       * `vars/`
          * `stg.tfvars.template`: Base file for creating your own `stg.tfvars` (see [How to Set Up Platform](#how-to-set-up-platform))
+* `readme-assets/`
+   * Screenshots for this readme
+* `Makefile`
+   * Contains several targets to accelerate platform setup, development, and testing (see [Makefile](#makefile) section
+* `upload_simulation_script.py`
+   * Script that helps generate metrics over time for viewing in Grafana UI
+   * Uploads the non-training data files into S3 File Drop Input folder 30 seconds apart

 <pre>
 mlops-churn-pipeline